Ode to Billy Joe (film): Production

-The June 12, 1975 issue of The Hollywood Reporter announced the completion of a $3.5 million deal between Max Baer, Jr. and Warner Bros.
+The June 12, 1975 issue of The Hollywood Reporter announced the completion of a $3.5 million deal between Max Baer Jr. and Warner Bros.
 Pictures for a film based on Bobbie Gentry's hit song, “Ode To Billie Joe.”
 Baer offered Gentry and her publisher a large percentage of the film's receipts, and paid Herman Raucher $250,000 and a share of the profits to write the screenplay.
 Raucher was chosen because he had written the hit film Summer of '42.
 Baer had intended to cast unknown actors in the lead roles of “Bobbie Lee Hartley” and “Billy Joe McAllister,” eventually picking Glynnis O'Connor and Robby Benson, who had previously starred together in the teen film Jeremy.

 The July 2, 1975, issue of Variety announced that the locations for the film would include Gentry's hometown of Greenwood, Mississippi, along with other local communities.

 Scenes at the old sawmill were filmed at Cross Lumber Company in Vaiden, Mississippi.
 The bridge featured in the film crossed the Yazoo River on County Road 512 near Sidon, Mississippi.
 It was later demolished and replaced by a modern concrete span in 1987, with plaques at both the eastern and western ends commemorating the film.

 Release date

 The film premiered on June 2, 1976, at the Paramount Theatre in Jackson, Mississippi, as a benefit for the Mississippi Film Foundation.
 The premiere was attended by numerous dignitaries, including Mississippi Lieutenant Governor Evelyn Gandy.
 In honor of Gentry being the first woman to be inducted into the Mississippi Hall of Fame, and the film's release in 550 theaters across the Southern United States, June 3, 1976, was declared "Billy Joe Day" by Mississippi Governor Cliff Finch.
 Gandy officiated at the placing of a bronze tablet on the Tallahatchie Bridge near Rising Sun, Mississippi.
 The celebration was attended by stars Robby Benson and Glynnis O’Connor and producer Roger Camras.
 On the same day, a similar event was held in Los Angeles, California, to commemorate the opening of the film.
 Burbank Mayor Leland Ayers dedicated a 16 ft-long replica of the Tallahatchie Bridge, constructed 25 ft above Olive Avenue.
-Director Max Baer, Jr. attended the event.
+Director Max Baer Jr. attended the event.

 The film opened nationwide on June 4, 1976.

+Reception

+Contemporary reviews were mostly positive.
+Ode to Billy Joe holds a 43% rating on Rotten Tomatoes based on seven reviews.